 Case study: National Pension Trust adopts climate aware solution

-National Pension Trust (NTP), XPS’s DC master trust, undertook a strategy review for its default plan.
+National Pension Trust (NPT) undertook a strategy review for its default plan.
 NPT wished to explore the use of sustainable passive equity having undertaken training on ESG and established strong beliefs around the financial materiality of ESG and climate change in its strategy.

 The Investment Team presented a range of investment manager ideas from our green-rated sustainable passive equity funds.
 This list includes funds which either focus on tilting towards climate risk-aligned companies, or tilt towards companies which score highly in terms of broader ESG risks.